 Use the Zeigarnik effect as a productivity hack

-So, how does it work as a productivity hack?
+So, how does the productivity hack work?

-Well, if you start a new task, but then go away and do something else, your brain will keep working on it in the background.
+Well, if you start a new task but then go away and do something else, your brain will keep working on it in the background.
 And when you come back to it, you’ll have better and more creative ideas.